Ali Naghiyev

-Ali Naghi oglu Naghiyev, (Əli Nağı oğlu Nağıyev; born 8 November 1958) is an Azerbaijani Colonel general, Head of the State Security Service of the Republic of Azerbaijan, Chairman of the State Commission on Prisoners of War, Hostages and Missing Persons, Deputy Minister of the National Security of the Republic of Azerbaijan 3 (2005-2011).
+Ali Naghi oglu Naghiyev (Əli Nağı oğlu Nağıyev; born 8 November 1958) is an Azerbaijani Colonel general, Head of the State Security Service of the Republic of Azerbaijan, Chairman of the State Commission on Prisoners of War, Hostages and Missing Persons, Deputy Minister of the National Security of the Republic of Azerbaijan (2005-2011).

 Life

-Naghiyev Ali Naghi oglu was born on 8 November 1958, in Babek District of the Nakhchivan Autonomous Soviet Socialist Republic.
+Naghiyev was born on 8 November 1958, in Babek District of the Nakhchivan Autonomous Soviet Socialist Republic.
 In 1981, he graduated from the Azerbaijan Pedagogical Institute.
 He started working in 1975.
 After graduating from the Higher Courses of the State Security Committee of the USSR in 1986, he served in responsible positions in the operational structures of the State Security Committee of the Azerbaijan SSR and the Ministry of National Security of the Republic of Azerbaijan.

-By the Decree of the President of the Republic of Azerbaijan dated 16 March 2005, he was appointed the Deputy Minister of National Security of the Republic of Azerbaijan.
+On 16 March 2005, he was appointed the Deputy Minister of National Security of the Republic of Azerbaijan.

-By the Decree of the President of the Republic of Azerbaijan dated 27 March 2006, Ali Naghiyev was given the high military rank of Major General.
+On 27 March 2006, Naghiyev was given the high military rank of Major General.
 In 2011-2019, he worked as the Deputy Chief of the General Anti-Corruption Directorate under the General Prosecutor of the Republic of Azerbaijan.
-By the Decree of the President of the Republic of Azerbaijan dated 5 August 2014, Ali Naghiyev was appointed the Special Rank of State Judicial Counselor of the 3rd class.
+On 5 August 2014, Naghiyev was appointed the Special Rank of State Judicial Counselor of the 3rd class.

-By the Order of the President of the Republic of Azerbaijan dated 20 June 2019, he was appointed the Chief of the State Security Service of the Republic of Azerbaijan.
+On 20 June 2019, he was appointed the Chief of the State Security Service of the Republic of Azerbaijan.

-By the Order of the President of the Republic of Azerbaijan dated 27 June 2019, Ali Naghiyev was appointed to the high military rank of lieutenant general.
+On 27 June 2019, Naghiyev was appointed to the high military rank of lieutenant general.

-By the Decree of the President of the Republic of Azerbaijan dated 7 December 2020, Ali Naghiyev was appointed to the high military rank of colonel general.
+On 7 December 2020, Naghiyev was appointed to the high military rank of colonel general.

 Personal life

 His sons Ilham and Ilgar Nagiyev control an offshore real estate and construction empire.
 Ilham Naghiyev was a head of "Inci Shadliq Sarayi" LLC in 2009.
 The palace was managed by Huseyn Mammadov has managed multiple companies owned and controlled by Ali Naghiyev's sons for the past 14 years.